How effective is steam inhalation for coronavirus?

 Referring to updated medical evidence regarding steam inhalation for coronavirus, they emphasized that “steam inhalation has not been demonstrated to kill the virus, specifically the Sars-Cov-2 virus that causes COVID-19.”

 They also stressed how steam inhalation may even be dangerous, particularly if done by those with COVID-19.
 Why?
-Because it may even facilitate the spread when performed as a group.
+Because it may even facilitate the spread, especially when performed as a group.

 This is why they cannot, “in good conscience, endorse its use a preventive or curative measure”.